 Neither is it directed at those planning extended stays at single destinations — resorts, cruise ships, a summer at Cousin Bob's lakeshore cabin, a year at La Sorbonne, etc. — especially if specialized clothing or equipment is necessary.
-Such activities involve minimal travel, thus many of the issues addressed here are of less concern (though there are still plenty of relevant ideas on these pages).
-That said, understand that attempts to replicate one's "familiar" lifestyle are a good way to subvert a likely goal of such temporary relocations: experiencing the place and purpose of the destination.
+Such activities can demand an even more varied wardrobe than that presented here, and typically involve minimal travel, thus many of the issues addressed here are of less concern (though there are still plenty of relevant ideas on these pages).
+That said, understand that attempts to replicate one's "familiar" lifestyle are a good way to subvert a common goal of such temporary relocations: experiencing the place and purpose of the destination.

 And of course there are those who have made business or lifestyle choices that preclude them from travelling without lots of "stuff".
 And some with medical needs/restrictions that require bulky, specialized equipment.
 Readers in these categories can definitely discover useful ways to lighten their loads here (and thus improve their travel experiences), but shouldn't be surprised if they find themselves unable to join the ranks of those who truly travel lightly.